edly-io/academy/contents/tutorindigo.rst

 Customization
 =============

+The theme can be customized according to your branding assets.
 Customization options include modifying settings such as the welcome message, primary color, and footer navigation links.
 These settings can be adjusted using the ``tutor config save --set INDIGO_*=`` command.

 For deeper customization, the plugin can serve as a foundation for creating custom themes.
 Forking the repository and making modifications allows for tailored designs.
 Changes can be viewed instantly in development mode using tutor dev commands.
 Here's how you can customize using Tutor Indigo.